 The crunchy, chewy exterior and fluffy inside is now a possibility because of how hot the cast iron gets and the steam it creates with the lid on.
 I got to testing recipes and I’ve found, with a few days of added cold proofing in the fridge, herbs de Provence, and this miraculous baking vehicle–the recipe below is close to perfect.

-Next up is learning how to ferment bread the good old fashioned way–sans instant yeast.
+Next up is learning how to ferment bread the good old fashioned way–with a sourdough starter.
 Until then, here’s the no knead bread recipe to tide us all over.

 3 cups all purpose flour

 1/4 tsp fast acting instant yeast (I use Fleischmann’s Rapid Rise Instant Yeast)

 1 tbsp herbs de provence (combination of dried rosemary, thyme, oregano)

 Combine dry ingredients.
 Add water and mix with a wooden spoon until no dry flour remains.
 Cover bowl with plastic wrap and allow to sit in a warm room (60-70 degrees) anywhere from 18-24 hours (I keep my bowl on top of the refrigerator).

 Here’s the great thing about this bread.
 If you go ahead and bake it after it’s risen for one day it’s good.
 If you pop it in the fridge and wait another 2-3 days, it’s even better.
 The longer the dough has to bubble away, the more flavor develops.